 oceanside resorts and motels in Key West.

-part of Key West is about five miles west of Boyds Campground.
-Buses or
+The old part of Key West is about five miles west of Boyd’s Campground.

 restaurants and other attractions.
 Don’t miss the sunset celebration at